sabamdarif/termux-desktop/hw-acceleration.md

-# Hardware Acceleration in Termux
+# :mechanical_arm:Hardware Acceleration in Termux

 - <b>When You Run The Installer Script Just Chose The Hardware Acceleration Method</b>
 - <b>If You Type Yes For Distro Container Setup So You Need To Chose A Method For The Distro Too</b>